 Contact Center for Clinical Simulation

-Using health care simulation technology, trainees may practice skills and receive instant feedback focused on patient safety.
+Using health care simulation technology, trainees perfect skills and receive instant feedback, all capabilities that serve patient safety.
 Facilitators observe, assess and evaluate the processes and outcomes of both individual and team simulation.
-These outcomes are evaluated through the Advocacy-Inquiry method of debriefing.

 The Center for Clinical Simulation lab has two simulation rooms – one is a general pediatric room and the other can simulate an ICU or operating room.